Sandee’s Asian Chicken Cabbage Salad

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Made with all cabbage (no carrots), using an approved sweetener, and leaving out the crushed ramen noodles, this Asian Chicken Cabbage Salad would be low in carbs and also approved for any phase of the original South Beach Diet.
+Made with all cabbage (no carrots) and using an approved sweetener, my sister Sandee’s Asian Chicken Cabbage Salad would be low in carbs and also approved for any phase of the original South Beach Diet.

 Find More Recipes Like This One: